Resources

 60. Deliberate - Slow methodical movement through a structure or room clearing as you go

-61. AOR (Area of Responsibility) - the specific area you are responsible for during CQB
+61. AOR (Area of Responsibility) - the specific area you are responsible for during CQC

 62. Point of Domination - a point deep enough into a room that allows you to see and control the room